Kozea/Radicale/plugins.md

 `radicale.rights.BaseRights`.
 Take a look at the file `radicale/rights.py` in Radicale's source code for more information.

+## Web plugins
+(This feature is only available in the development version!)

+This plugin type is used to provide the web interface for Radicale.
+The module must contain a class `Web` that extends `radicale.web.BaseWeb`.
+Take a look at the file `radicale/web.py` in Radicale's source code for more information.

 ## Storage plugins
 This plugin is used to store collections and items.
 The module must contain a class `Collection` that extends